Package-Papers/package-papers.github.io/content/posts/pratt-parsing.md

   - parsing
   - python
 math: true
-draft: true
 ---
-I was first introduced to the concept of `Pratt Parsing` (top down operator precedence) while reading [Bob Nystrom](https://journal.stuffwithstuff.com/)'s remarkable [crafting interpreters](https://craftinginterpreters.com/), a book which I think everyone should read atleast once in their career.
-Pratt Parsing, named after its creator [Vaughan Pratt](https://en.wikipedia.org/wiki/Vaughan_Pratt), is a powerful technique used in programming language parsing.
-It's like having a super-smart friend who can understand complex sentences and break them down into understandable pieces.
+I was first introduced to the concept of `Pratt parsing` (top down operator precedence) while reading [Bob Nystrom](https://journal.stuffwithstuff.com/)'s remarkable [crafting interpreters](https://craftinginterpreters.com/), a book which I think everyone should read atleast once in their career.
+Pratt parsing, named after its creator [Vaughan Pratt](https://en.wikipedia.org/wiki/Vaughan_Pratt), is a powerful technique used in programming language parsing.

+In this post, I will be demonstrating the concept of Pratt parsing by showing you how we can implement it for a basic expression calculator.

-Admittedly it has been quite a while since I've touched the topic of parsing, but I'm hoping to brush off the dust and refresh my memory and hopefully be able to cement the concept for good after this post.
+Admittedly it has been quite some time since I've done any parsing, but I'm hoping to brush off the dust and refresh my memory and hopefully be able to cement the concept for good after this post.

-Now with that our introduction out of the way, let's dive straight in.
+Now with the introduction out of the way, let's dive straight in.

 ## 1. What is Parsing
 So before anything, I'd like to make sure we're on the same page here.
 It's important you understand what parsing is.

-Parsing is like taking apart a sentence to understand its structure using certain rules.
+Parsing is the process of taking apart a sentence to understand its structure using certain rules.
 Imagine you have a bunch of words, and you want to arrange them in a way that makes sense.
 You follow some rules to do this, and once you're done, you can see patterns in how the words fit together, making the sentence meaningful.

 I think the concept can be best explained with an example.
 Consider the following expression:
 $$
 V = 2 \cdot 3 + 3.
 $$
 What is the resulting value of `V` here?

 You see, in this example there is actually two different ways we can evaluate the expression which will give us two very different results.

 Way **A**:
 $$